profile-sh/docs/projects/gh_workflows_project.md

 While *env* context is very useful *within* a workflow or action, how do we pass information *across* workflows, action?
 We will learn it below.

-> The **iputs** context is used to pass user defined variables **from the caller** to the callee workflows and actions.
+> The **inputs** context is used to pass user defined variables **from the caller** to the callee workflows and actions.
 > The **outputs** context is used to pass information **from the callee** workflow or action to the caller workflow.
-> To work with outputs, we have to use **GITHUB_OUPUTS**, a github default variable for the step dependent path to the file that saves outputs.
+> To work with outputs, we have to use **GITHUB_OUTPUTS**, a github default variable for the step dependent path to the file that saves outputs.

-In the following subsections we learn how to use the inputs and ouputs contexts in a reusable workflow and a composite-action.
+In the following subsections we learn how to use the inputs and outputs contexts in a reusable workflow and a composite-action.

 ### 3.1 Reusable workflow

 Exercise: Create a reusable workflow:
-- create a reusasble workflow rw04_inputs_outputs.yml in the repo reusable-workflows
+- create a reusable workflow rw04_inputs_outputs.yml in the repo reusable-workflows
 - paste the following content in it and commit:

 {% raw %}